 As you look to expand your business’s customer base, you’ve likely learned the value of running a good digital marketing campaign.
 Tactics like search engine optimization (SEO) and pay-per-click (PPC) advertising are vital to generating leads and increasing profits.
 But even if you’ve gotten great at targeting users with your content, something you may have missed out on is how to retarget using Google.

-On this page, we’ll talk about:
+On this page, we’ll explore what Google remarketing means more in-depth and talk about:

 - What PPC is and how it works

 - What Google remarketing is and how it works

 - Strategies for optimizing your Google retargeting ads

 If you’re looking for ways to improve your marketing campaign with a variety of strategies, you can always get help from WebFX — our team of over 450 experts would love to work with you to develop and improve your remarketing tactics!

 Pay-per-click (PPC) advertising: the key to Google remarketing

 Most Google remarketing happens in the form of PPC.
 To understand remarketing, you first have to understand what PPC is and how it works.
 You may already be familiar with PPC, but if not, here’s a brief overview.